How Stablecoin Payments Move Money (and Where They Still Get Stuck)

 Sources: CoinGecko, J.P.
 Morgan Research (2025)

 Issuers earn interest on reserves.
 This is the largest and most profitable layer.
 When you buy $1,000 of USDC, Circle takes your $1,000 and invests it primarily in U.S. Treasuries and cash equivalents.
 The stablecoin you receive does not pay interest (the GENIUS Act explicitly prohibits this).
 Circle keeps the yield.
 At current short-term Treasury rates, managing $75 billion in USDC reserves generates billions in annual revenue.
-Tether, with over $180 billion in reserves, reported more than $10 billion in profit for 2025 alone.
-Stablecoin issuance has become one of the most capital-efficient businesses in finance.
+Tether, with over $180 billion in reserves, reported more than $10 billion in profit for 2025.
+For a deeper look at the business models behind these companies, the economics are striking.

 Infrastructure providers earn integration fees.
-Companies like Bridge (now owned by Stripe), BVNK, and Fireblocks provide the technical layer that connects stablecoin rails to existing payment systems.
-They handle wallet orchestration, compliance screening, multi-chain routing, and fiat conversion.
-These providers charge per-transaction fees or platform subscription fees, and according to Edgar, Dunn & Company's analysis, they may ultimately capture more economic value than the issuers themselves because they control the integration, compliance, and liquidity layers.
+Companies like Bridge (now owned by Stripe), BVNK, and Fireblocks provide the technical layer connecting stablecoin rails to existing payment systems.
+According to Edgar, Dunn & Company's analysis, they may ultimately capture more economic value than the issuers themselves because they control the integration, compliance, and liquidity layers.

 On-ramp and off-ramp operators earn conversion spreads.
-Exchanges and payment providers that convert between fiat and stablecoins charge fees for the service.
-These range from minimal (Stripe charges roughly 1.5% for stablecoin payments) to significant (some emerging market off-ramps charge 3-5%).
+Exchanges and payment providers that convert between fiat and stablecoins charge fees ranging from minimal (Stripe charges roughly 1.5%) to significant (some emerging market off-ramps charge 3-5%).
 In remittance corridors, even these fees represent a substantial improvement over the traditional average of 6.5%.

 Blockchain validators earn network fees.
-Every stablecoin transfer pays a gas fee to the network's validators or block producers.
-On Ethereum, these fees fund the validator set.
-On Solana, they compensate validators for processing transactions.
-On Tron, they go to super representatives.
+Every stablecoin transfer pays a gas fee to the network's validators.
 These fees are typically the smallest component of the total cost, ranging from fractions of a cent on Solana to several dollars on Ethereum.

 The Core Insight